vikaskaviya/Loan-default-prediction/README.md

 # Loan-default-prediction
-This problem asks to determine whether a loan will default.
+This problem asks to determine whether a loan will default or not.